ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 * [Advanced PowerShell Desired State Configuration (DSC) and Custom Resources](https://learn.microsoft.com/en-us/shows/advanced-powershell-dsc-and-custom-resources/)

 These courses and PowerShell in general changed my life and the trajectory of my career in ways that are difficult to fully appreciate.
-I started asking questions like, why can't we automate the setup of that server?
-Why can't we script out the creation of those cloud resources?
+I started asking questions like: "why can't we automate the setup of that server?
+Why can't we script out the creation of those cloud resources?"
+And more.
 These are things we take for granted today, but were game-changing at the time.
+Azure and AWS were much more nascent than they are today, and everyone was trying to wrap their heads around this new earth-shattering concepts called "DevOps."